pyscaffold/pyscaffold/docs/extensions.rst

 - :obj:`~pyscaffold.api.helpers.merge`
 - :obj:`~pyscaffold.api.helpers.ensure`
 - :obj:`~pyscaffold.api.helpers.reject`
+- :obj:`~pyscaffold.api.helpers.modify`

 The first function can be used to deep merge a dictionary argument with the current representation of the to-be-generated directory tree, automatically considering any metadata present in tuple values.
-On the other hand, the last two functions can be used to ensure a single file is present or absent in the current representation of the project structure, automatically handling parent directories.
+On the other hand, the second and third functions can be used to ensure a single file is present or absent in the current representation of the project structure, automatically handling parent directories.
+Finally, :obj:`~pyscaffold.api.helpers.modify` can be used to change the contents of an existing file in the project structure and/or its metadata (for example adding :obj:`~pyscaffold.api.helpers.NO_OVERWRITE` or :obj:`~pyscaffold.api.helpers.NO_CREATE` flags).

 .. note::